-Core drilling at Kokoumbo Hill carried out in early 2016 under an extensive zone of artisanal workings revealed a mafic volcanic pile with narrow zones of quartz-carbonate veining with pyrite and pyrrhotite, in veins as well as disseminated sulphide mineralisation within the mafic volcanics.
+Core drilling at Kokoumbo Hill carried out under an extensive zone of artisanal workings revealed a mafic volcanic pile with narrow zones of quartz-carbonate veining with pyrite and pyrrhotite, in veins as well as disseminated sulphide mineralisation within the mafic volcanics.
 Gold mineralisation was confined to quartz veins near to surface in saprolite.

 The Beriaboukro permit is contiguous with and south of the Kokoumbo permit within the same Oume-Fetekro Greenstone Belt.

 Two areas of soil anomalies were identified and will require follow up exploration work which will include drill testing.